SwissTPH/pyfhirsdc/README.md

 ##### option
 - [valueSetUrl] valueSet defined in the valueSet tab
 - url::[valueSetUrl] link to a remote value set
-- candidateExpression::<x-fhir-query> will fetch the result via the <x-fhir-query>, then will dieplay the result based on the data attached to the <candidateExpressionName> in the choiceColum sheet
+- candidateExpression::<x-fhir-query> will fetch the result via the <x-fhir-query>, then will display the result based on the data attached to the <candidateExpressionName> in the choiceColum sheet

 #### required
 set to True to make sure the question is required